ILLU351 Contextual Character Design

 Sci-Fi and Fantasy

 Students must design three characters for a sci-fi or fantasy series based on prompt.
 One male, hero or villain.
 One female hero or villain.
 One male or female child.
 Characters must

 be distinctly different shapes.
 Must be inked.
 No color.
 Must include three body expressions per character (expressions do not have to be inked but need to be very clean pencil).

 2 Character Designs from Assignment Three

 Take (2) concepts from Assignment Three and refine them based on Critique.
 Must redraw and color these (2) updated designs.
 Must create (6) facial expressions and (3) pose turn-around (anterior - posterior - profile) for each character.
 These should be inked and/or color.

 Cartoon Character Redesign

 Choose a cartoon character.
 Research the history of the show and the target demographics.
 Then create a redesign/reimagined (off model) version of the character from the show.
 Must include pose/s and a turnaround.
 Design must remain true to the core concept of the show and character must still be recognizable.
-Provide sketches.
+Provide a minimum of (10) unique process concepts.
+Final artwork MUST be inked and clean.

 70 Animal Concepts